 In terms of which oil you need, we recommend going for a synthetic one.
 The manufacturer guide should actually tell you which oil your mower takes anyway, so look through it to help you provide your machine with the best 'nutrition' to enhance its lifespan.
 Using the incorrect oil could mean the efficiency of your product is reduced, and it will start consuming more than necessary.
 This will be both costly (having to purchase more fuel with increased regularity), and damaging to the engine/motor (hence costing you motor repair too).

 If you're dealing with a push mower rather than a petrol or electric, for example, you'll need to load it up with gas- or it just won't start up.
-You'll need to both prime the motor and fill up the gas tank with suitable gas.
+You'll need to both prime the motor and fill up the gas tank with a suitable gas.
 The primer button is usually any of the following three colours; red, black, ir yellow.

 Now that you've done all the required preliminary steps, you just need to make some final adjustments to confirm it's safe and efficient to use.